CareyLabVT/SmartConnectedCommunities/_pages/user_guide.md

     can be any hour if only doing data assimilation with observed drivers (forecast\_days = 0).
 If forecasting (forecast\_days \> 0) it is required to match up with the availability of a NOAA forecast.
-    NOAA forecasts are available at
+    NOAA forecasts are available at the following times GMT so you must select a local time that matches one of these times (i.e., 07:00:00 at FCR is the 12:00:00 GMT NOAA forecast).
       - 00:00:00 GMT
       - 06:00:00 GMT
       - 12:00:00 GMT